apache/mxnet/example/quantization/README.md

 # Model Quantization with Calibration Examples

-This folder contains examples of quantizing a FP32 model with Intel® MKL-DNN.
+This folder contains examples of quantizing a FP32 model with Intel® MKL-DNN to (U)INT8 model.

 <h2 id="0">Contents</h2>